Simon Cowell: The X Factor

 In 2004, with Sharon Osbourne and Louis Walsh, Cowell was a judge on the first series of the British television music competition The X Factor, which he created using his production company, Syco TV.
 The X Factor was an instant success with the viewers and enjoyed its tenth series in 2013.

 One Direction signed to Cowell's record label after being the last contestant eliminated and being mentored by Cowell on The X Factor in the UK in 2010.
 The group is one of Cowell's international break-out acts.

 Leona Lewis, the winner of the third series of The X Factor, was signed to Cowell's label Syco and has had number one singles and album sales around the world.
 Cowell returned for a fourth series on 18 August 2007 alongside Osbourne, Walsh and new judge, Dannii Minogue.
 Walsh had previously been sacked from the judging panel by Cowell for the fourth series, and he was subsequently replaced by Brian Friedman, who was a judge on Grease Is the Word.
 Walsh was later brought back by Cowell a week into the auditions when he and Osbourne realised that they missed Walsh and that without him, there was no chemistry between the judges.
 Cowell returned for the fifth series in 2008, with Walsh, Minogue, and new judge Cheryl Cole, as Osbourne had decided to quit before the show began.
 Cowell returned for series 6 and 7 as well, although series 7 was to be his last, as he left in 2011 in order to launch The X Factor in America.
 After being the last contestant eliminated in the seventh series of The X Factor in the UK, the boyband One Direction signed with Cowell's label in 2011 and has gone on to top singles and album charts worldwide.
 Cowell was replaced by Gary Barlow.
 In 2011, UK series eight winners Little Mix signed to Cowell's label.
 The girl group has sold 50 million records worldwide.

-Fifth Harmony signed to Cowell's record label after bren the last contestant eliminated on the American X Factor in 2012 and were mentored by him while becoming another of his successful contestants.
+Fifth Harmony signed to Cowell's record label after being the last contestant eliminated on the American X Factor in 2012 and were mentored by him while becoming another of his successful contestants.

 Australian The X Factor launched in 2005 on Network Ten, and it featured Mark Holden, Kate Ceberano and John Reid as the show's judges, but it was cancelled after just one season due to poor ratings.
 However, the show returned in 2010 and performed strongly on the Seven Network until its eighth season in 2016, when its ratings declined.
 Subsequently, the show was axed for a second time in January 2017.